demeyerthom/go-tweakwise-sdk/backend/docs/CategoryApi.md

 )

 func main() {
-    category := *openapiclient.NewCategoryApiModel() // CategoryApiModel | A category to add
+    category := *openapiclient.NewCategoryApiModel() // CategoryApiModel | Category object that needs to be added to the store

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)